JanisGeise/BayesOpt_solverSettings/README.md

 ### Running an optimization

 The driver script has to be started via a *jobscirpt*.
-A suitable jobscript looks as follows:
+A suitable jobscript looks as follows (don't forget to substitute the mail address):
 ```
 #!/bin/bash
 #SBATCH --nodes=1
 #SBATCH --tasks-per-node=1
 #SBATCH --time=08:00:00
+#SBATCH --job-name=gamg_opt
 #SBATCH --mail-type=start,end
 #SBATCH --mail-user=<your.email>@tu-dresden.de